Mantra: Function and structure

 One function of mantras is to solemnize and ratify rituals.
 Each mantra, in Vedic rituals, is coupled with an act.
 According to Apastamba Srauta Sutra, each ritual act is accompanied by one mantra, unless the Sutra explicitly marks that one act corresponds to several mantras.
 According to Gonda, and others, there is a connection and rationale between a Vedic mantra and each Vedic ritual act that accompanies it.
 In these cases, the function of mantras was to be an instrument of ritual efficacy for the priest, and a tool of instruction for a ritual act for others.

 Over time, as the Puranas and Epics were composed, the concepts of worship, virtues and spirituality evolved in Hinduism and new schools of Hinduism were founded, each continuing to develop and refine its own mantras.
 In Hinduism, suggests Alper, the function of mantras shifted from the quotidian to redemptive.
 In other words, in Vedic times, mantras were recited a practical, quotidian goal as intention, such as requesting a deity's help in the discovery of lost cattle, cure of illness, succeeding in competitive sport or journey away from home.
 The literal translation of Vedic mantras suggests that the function of mantra, in these cases, was to cope with the uncertainties and dilemmas of daily life.
 In a later period of Hinduism, mantras were recited with a transcendental redemptive goal as intention, such as escape from the cycle of life and rebirth, forgiveness for bad karma, and experiencing a spiritual connection with the god.
 The function of mantras, in these cases, was to cope with the human condition as a whole.
 According to Alper, redemptive spiritual mantras opened the door for mantras where every part need not have a literal meaning, but together their resonance and musical quality assisted the transcendental spiritual process.
 Overall, explains Alper, using Śivasūtra mantras as an example, Hindu mantras have philosophical themes and are metaphorical with social dimension and meaning; in other words, they are a spiritual language and instrument of thought.

 According to Staal, Hindu mantras may be spoken aloud, anirukta (not enunciated), upamsu (inaudible), or manasa (not spoken, but recited in the mind).
 In ritual use, mantras are often silent instruments of meditation.

 Invocation

-For almost every mantra, there are six limbs called Shadanga.
-These six limbs are: Seer (Rishi), Deity (Devata), Seed (Beeja), Energy (Shakti), Poetic Meter (chanda), and Lock (Kilaka).
+According to some Hindu texts, each mantra has six aspects, called Shadanga.
+These six aspects are: seer (rishi), deity (devata), seed (bija), energy (Shakti), poetic meter (chanda), and lock (kilaka).